gaurav-95/gaurav-95/README.md

 - 🧘‍♂️ To me, coding and meditation go hand in hand.
 It requires full attention and awareness of all things.
 A steady flow from the head to the hands.
 We haven't yet, seen below the tip of the 🧊-berg of what this world has to offer to us!

+- Check out this app where I've developed all A.I.
+Features in it: https://play.google.com/store/apps/details?id=com.mynd.neus<br />
-- For more details about the projects I have worked on for my company, please refer to my resume available on LinkedIn.
+For more details about the projects I have worked on for my company, please refer to my resume available on LinkedIn.

 <!-- Actual text -->